 People who are practicing BDSM in any of its trillions of forms are doing it voluntarily, for fun.
 It's a way to explore.
 Everything that happens in a BDSM relationship is consensual; and believe it or not, it's not just about the dominant getting what he or she wants--it's more about the submissive getting what he or she wants.

 An abuser has no regard for the feelings, needs, or limits of the victim.
 A BDSM dominant is concerned above all else with the needs and desires of the submissive.
+The dominant in a BDSM setting will also look after the psychological well-being of the submissive during and after an activity, for example by providing emotional or physical support in the form of aftercare.
 Pretty straightforward, really.

 BDSM isn't what you see in porn flicks.

 The image of BDSM that is portrayed in many materials of this sort has about as much to do with BDSM as the child's tale "Jack and the Magic Beanstalk" has to do with agriculture.
 These materials show little more than women being used in various unoriginal ways for men's enjoyment, often by force.
 The reality is that there are at least as many, and perhaps more, male submissives than female submissives; and that BDSM is a mutual activity that is driven as much by the needs of the submissive than by the needs of the dominant.

 Uh-huh.
 Sure.
 The needs of the submissive.
 Right.
 The dominant is the one bossing the other person around; you'd have to be some kind of jerk to want to do that.

 While that may seem like it makes sense on the surface, the truth is just the opposite.
 People who are good at dominating or inflicting pain are, in general, LESS likely than many other people to be jerks or assholes.